Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

-\textit{Measurement-feedback stabilized time crystal.---} We consider a system of $N$ qubits on a regular $d$-dimensional lattice that is subject to discrete time-periodic dynamics, and work in units such that the time period is unity.
-The evolution of the density matrix from time $t$ to the next step $t+1$ is governed by a quantum channel $\mathcal{N}$ (a completely positive trace-preserving map) such that $\rho(t+1) = \mathcal{N}[\rho(t)]$, which plays an analogous role to the Floquet unitary in isolated systems.
+\textit{Measurement-feedback stabilized time crystal.---} We consider a system of $N$ qubits on a regular $d$-dimensional lattice whose dynamics respects discrete time-translation symmetry, i.e.~the evolution repeats itself after a given time period.
+The evolution of the density matrix over one such period (which we set to unity) is captured by a quantum channel $\mathcal{N}$ (a completely positive trace-preserving map) such that $\rho(t+1) = \mathcal{N}[\rho(t)]$ (we fix the period to unity). $\mathcal{N}$ plays an analogous role to the Floquet unitary in isolated systems.
 We split the evolution into two steps: $\mathcal{N} = \mathcal{N}_2 \circ \mathcal{N}_1$.
 In the first, the qubits are subjected to single-qubit rotations

 where $Z_j$ is the third Pauli matrix acting on qubit $j$.
 The variation of $\theta_j$ between qubits allows us to describe unintended deviations from some desired pulse angle $\bar{\theta}$, which we presume to be small $|\theta_j - \bar{\theta}| \ll 1$.
 Later, we will also include incoherent errors during this step.